hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="TransactionBody"></a>

 ### TransactionBody
- A single transaction.
-All transaction types are possible here.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |